ewoks-kit/ewoksorange/doc/development/ewoks_widgets.rst

     If this is a problem (e.g. long processing), look at the other designs.

-.. _design single thread no stack:
+.. _design single thread no stack (OWEwoksWidgetOneThread):

 Execute the associated Ewoks task in a single dedicated thread
 ----------------------------------------------------------------